Ubuntu Server Tutorials

 Buying the hardware

 There are plenty of modems you can buy but it's getting harder and harder to find a device capable of handling faxex in hardware and thus suitable for HylaFax.
-You should choose an external serial modem, this page will help you:
+You should choose an external serial modem, this

 Checking the modem connection